MicrosoftDocs/memdocs/sccm/core/clients/deploy/about-client-settings.md

 ### <a name="bkmk_HideUnapproved"></a> Hide unapproved applications in Software Center

-Starting in Configuration Manager version 1802, when you enable this option, user-available applications that require approval are hidden in Software Center.<!--1355146-->
+When you enable this option, user-available applications that require approval are hidden in Software Center.<!--1355146-->

 ### <a name="bkmk_HideInstalled"></a> Hide installed applications in Software Center

-Starting in Configuration Manager version 1802, when you enable this option, applications that are already installed no longer show in the Applications tab.
+When you enable this option, applications that are already installed no longer show in the Applications tab.
 This option is set as the default when you install or upgrade to Configuration Manager 1802.
 Installed applications are still available for review under the installation status tab. <!--1357592-->

 ### <a name="bkmk_HideAppCat"></a> Hide Application Catalog link in Software Center